-Killdeer: Large banded plover, brown upperparts and white underparts, two distinct black bands cross upper breast.
-White stripes on wings are visible in flight.
-Tail and rump show rust-brown in flight.
-Black bill, pink-brown legs and feet.
-Wavering, erratic flight, capable of swift, direct flight.
+Killdeer: This large banded plover has brown upperparts, white underparts, two distinct black bands cross upper breast and white stripes on the wings that are visible in flight.
+The tail and rump show rust-brown in flight.
+It has a black bill, pink-brown legs and feet.
+Feeds primarily on insects.
+It has a wavering, erratic flight; capable of swift direct flight.
+Sexes are similar.

 Range and Habitat

-Killdeer: Breeds from Alaska east to Newfoundland and southward.
+Killdeer: Breeds from southern Alaska east across Canada to Newfoundland and southward.
 Spends winters north to British Columbia, Utah, the Ohio Valley, and Massachusetts; also found in South America.
 Preferred habitats include open areas such as plowed fields, golf courses, and short-grass prairies.

 The taxonomic order CHARADRIIFORMES (pronounced kah-RAH-dree-ih-FOR-meez) is composed of waterbirds such as the auks, gulls, long-toed Jacanas, and the plovers.

-In the plover family, Charadriidae (pronounced kar-ad-RYE-uh-dee), there are sixty-seven species in ten genera distributed nearly worldwide.
+In the lapwings and plovers family, Charadriidae (pronounced kar-ad-RYE-uh-dee), there are sixty-seven species in ten genera distributed nearly worldwide.

-There are eighteen species of plovers in three genera in North America.
+There are eighteen species of lapwings and plovers in three genera in North America.
 Members of this family include the well- known Killdeer, the pale Piping Plover, and the golden-plovers.

 The Killdeer is known for its distraction displays around its nest.
 Adult Killdeers noisily feign a broken wing to attract the attention of anyone or anything that comes too close to their nests.